VCD Unit 2 AOS 2

-Play with as meany of they type adjustments described above as you want.
+Play with as many of they type adjustments described above as you want.

 Annotate your work, describing what you are doing with the type and what effect it is creating.

 Special note: don’t confuse tracking (the space between letters) with type width.
-Designers don’t usually alter type width (although pseudo professional designers working as sign-writers often do!)
+Designers don’t usually alter type width (although sometimes sign-writers do!)
 Remember a typeface is designed very carefully and its proportions should not be tampered with.
 If you need a thinner or fatter type form, choose a condensed or extended face from a professional type package.

 Place this report in your visual diary.